Russia says to boost military ties with Myanmar as junta leader visits | Law-Order

 - Russian Federation

-Russian Defence Minister Sergei Shoigu told visiting junta leader Senior General Min Aung Hlaing that Moscow is committed to strengthening military ties with Myanmar, Russia's RIA news agency reported.
+Russian Defence Minister Sergei Shoigu told Myanmar's junta leader Senior General Min Aung Hlaing that Moscow is committed to strengthening military ties with it, Russia's RIA news agency reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)